cdxr/haskell-hurl/README.md

 ## hurl

-`hurl` is a Haskell high-level interface to the Chipmunk physics library in early development.
-It is implemented in terms of `Hipmunk`, an excellent but straightforward binding to Chipmunk. `hurl` is designed to provide a more idiomatic interface than `Hipmunk`.
+`hurl` is a high-level interface to the Chipmunk physics library.
+It is implemented in terms of `Hipmunk`, an excellent but straightforward Haskell binding to Chipmunk. `hurl` is designed to provide a more idiomatic interface than `Hipmunk`.

 ### advantages over Hipmunk